midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 **D. When a DApp makes a cross-contract call, it must have the JS implementation available.**
 Contract dependencies are available as Compact source code, and compiled when the contract is compiled.
 The DApp therefore has a JS implementation of the dependent contract available.
+Cross contract calls are represented in the JS implementation of a calling contract as calls to corresponding functions in the JS implementation of the called contract.

 **E. The DApp must fetch a snapshot of the dependent contract state.**
 A DApp executes a transaction off chain using a snapshot of the public state.
 For dependent contract calls, the DApp must have fetched a snapshot of the dependent contract's state.
 This is assumed to be fetched using the address of the called contract.
+When a transaction is made on the calling contract, the DApp can already know the addresses of all the transitively dependent contracts.
+It can use these addresses to fetch a snapshot of the dependent contract states from an indexer.

-Given the contract state and the JS code, we can execute the cross-contract call in the DApp.
+**Given the witnesses, JS code, and contract state, we can execute the cross-contract call in the DApp.**

 **F. When a cross-contract call is proven, the ZKIR code and prover key is available to the DApp.**
 As part of constructing a transaction, the DApp uses the circuit's prover key and a representation